All mineral titles and permits are held by DeLamar Mining Company, an indirect, 100% wholly owned subsidiary of Integra Resources Corp.

 Summary:

-Waste material will be stored in waste-rock storage facilities (“WRSFs”) located near each of the Florida Mountain and DeLamar deposits, as well as backfilled into pits where available.
-The exception is the Milestone pit, from which waste material will be fully utilized for construction material for the tailing storage facility (“TSF”).
+Development rock will be stored in development rock storage facilities (DRSFs) located near each of the Florida Mountain and DeLamar deposits and backfilled into pits where available.

-Leaching starts with Florida Mountain material in month 1 and DeLamar leach material is processed starting in year 2.
-Prior to that, the agglomeration circuit will be installed.
-The DeLamar leach material will be processed up to the same rate as the Florida Mountain material.
+Heap leach throughput in any period is constrained by mining sequence, ore release, and required stripping, and therefore may vary from the nominal stacking rate during ramp-up and select pushbacks.
+Leaching starts with Florida Mountain material in month 1 of production.
+The processing of DeLamar leach material starts in year 3.8, before which Integra will install the agglomeration circuit.
+The DeLamar leach material will be processed at the same rate as the Florida Mountain material.

-The total mining rate would ramp up from an initial 2,000 tonnes per day to about 60,000 tonnes per day over a period of six months.
-A maximum of 138,000 tonnes per day is used in later years when the stripping requirement becomes more significant in Florida Mountain phase 3.
+Over a period of six months, the total mining rate will ramp up from 1,000 tonnes per day to about 60,000 tonnes per day.
+A maximum of 72,000 tonnes per day is used from month 5 through month 8 to match the stripping requirements of Florida Mountain Phase 1.

-The mine is anticipated to operate 24 hours per day, utilizing four crews of workers each working four days on and four days off.
-It is anticipated that these crews would rotate between day shift and night shift.
-The daily shift schedule would be 12 hours per day reduced to account for standby time including startup/shutdown, lunch, breaks, and operational delays totaling 3.0 hours per day.
-This allows for 21 work hours in each day or 87.5% schedule efficiency.
+The mine is anticipated to operate 24 hours per day with four work crews working four days on and four days off and rotating between day shift and night shift.
+The daily shift schedule will be 12 hours per day reduced to account for standby time including startup/shutdown, lunch, breaks, and operational delays totaling 3.0 hours per day.
+This allows for 21 work hours each day, an 87.5% schedule efficiency.

 |